 3.1.4 The design approval holder must classify the repair as major or minor.
-Assessment of repair classification shall be referred to the guidelines in EASA 21A.435(a).
+Assessment of repair classification shall be referred to the guidelines in Appendix 1.
 All repair design should have been classified prior to submission to CAAT.